Peace of Paris (1783): Diplomatic manoeuvres

 The French and Spanish negotiators were also concerned about the American insistence on the Mississippi River as a western border; the existing area of the thirteen States was already about as large as France and Spain combined, and the proposed border would double that.
-In particular Spain's territories in Louisiana (New France) (and the newly reconquered West Florida) would be severely threatened if the American trend of economic growth based on expanded land holdings continued.
+In particular, Spain's territories in Louisiana and the newly reconquered West Florida would be severely threatened if the American trend of economic growth based on expanded land holdings continued.
 The situation of the American Indians in these lands was noted, but for practical purposes ignored because they could not significantly defend themselves.
 In their opposition to this expansion, ironically, the French and Spanish governments were effectively supporting the British on one of the points which had begun the move towards revolution in the 1760s—the use of military forces (paid for by taxes) to maintain a clear border between the colonies and the American Indian lands west of the Appalachians.
 Meanwhile, the American case was strengthened by the charters of the earliest colonies, which specified, in deliberate disregard of the claims of other nations, that they could expand from the east coast of America to the west coast.